brent-ivens-hg/school/google_ads_display_certification.md

 3. **Maximize ROI**: By setting optimal bids and budgets, you can ensure that you are getting the best return on investment (ROI) from your advertising spend
-4. **Discover Growth Opportunities**: Performance Planner helps identify new ways to grow your sales volumes through Google Ads, ensuring that you are always on the path to achieving your key performance indicators (KPIs)
+4. **Discover Growth Opportunities**: Performance Planner helps identify new ways to grow your sales volumes through Google Ads, ensuring that you are always on the path to achieving your KPIs (Key Performance Indicators)

 ### Common Questions You Can Answer with Performance Planner